 1. Use Rich Soil

-2. Deadhead More
+2. Deadhead More Often

 Most plants grow better and have more flowers if their wilted and faded blooms are plucked often.
 Whenever you see the spent flowers, remove them, so the plant can direct its energy on forming more flowers and buds.

 3. Fertilize the Plants

 A flowering fertilizer should be used that has more phosphorus than nitrogen, as phosphorus is the element that promotes more flower buds.

 4. Provide More Sun

 Light is essential for the plant’s growth.
-Direct sunlight for several hours a day can be a prerequisite for many plants that come to flower.
+Direct sunlight for long hours every day can be a prerequisite for many plants that come to flower.

-7. Do Moderate Watering
+5. Do Moderate Watering

-Excess watering tends to favor the development of foliage but can also produce the absence of flowering.
+Excess watering favors the development of foliage but can also lead to the absence of flowering.
 Similarly, the lack of water can cause the plant to drop the flower buds.

-#Keep them Slightly Root Bound
+6. Keep them Slightly Root Bound